flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 <figure><img src="../.gitbook/assets/image (230).png" alt=""><figcaption><p>Enemy entity</p></figcaption></figure>

 Derived entities might include the different types of enemies that exist in the game.
 Note that the Enemy entity may never be directly instantiated in the game.
 It only serves to include all common code, files, and objects for all other enemies.
-This is similar to the GameScreen screen and the derived Level screens.&#x20;
+This is similar to the GameScreen screen and the derived Level screens.

 When creating a variant of the Enemy entity, the Enemy entity type should be selected as the base type.